***Updated January 2021***

 We’re focused on keeping our staff healthy and our customers and community safe while following the laws and guidelines of the city and state.

-Here are some options for continuing to get books :
+Here are other options for continuing to get books :

-1) We are in the store taking phone orders Thursday-Monday between 10am and 5pm.
-Pre-paid orders that are ready can be picked up 10-5.
+1) We are in the store taking phone orders Thursday to Monday between 11am and 4pm.
+Pre-paid orders that are ready may be picked up 10am-5pm.
 If you get voicemail, leave a message- there’s only one bookseller allowed in the store at a time, so please be patient.
+We are closed on Tuesdays and Wednesdays.

 2) Email us your book list- we may have the book you want in store now.
 We are happy to email you back with recommendations based on books you’ve enjoyed in the past.
-If we don’t have the book in the store we can ship you a new copy instead.
+If we don’t have the book in the store we order a copy for you!

 3) Order online through our Bookshop storefront.
 Bookshop.org is a B-corp that supports indie bookstores and opened their beta site in January 2020.
 We are a Bookshop affiliate and promote our Bookshop “store” as an alternative to other online retailers.
 Bookshop supports us and other independent bookstores with a 25-30% commission on sales.